vicesalles/BiosLikeStyle/README.md

-# BiosLikeStyle
+# Bios Like Hub
-My portfolio for this summer.
+My personal hub for this winter.
 Nothing but plain html and css.

+### Last updates
+- Got rid of jQuery.
+- Updated some links